Claudio Tello

-Claudio Tello (28 September 1963 – 15 April 2014) was a Chilean footballer who played as a defender.
+Claudio Enrique Tello Ortiz (28 September 1963 – 15 April 2014) was a Chilean footballer who played as a defender.

 Career

 Tello played club football for Aviación, Cobreloa, Deportes Antofagasta and Provincial Osorno.

-He also earned 8 international caps for Chile.
+He also earned 8 international caps for Chile in 1988.
+Previously, he was a member of the Chile squad that won the silver medal in the 1987 Pan American Games.

 Later life and death

 Tello died on 15 April 2014 at the age of 50, from cancer.